rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Disable a node
 --------------

-Use the node status operations to   disable a specified node included in the device configuration.
+Use this operation to disable a specified node included in the device configuration.

-.. note:: When using this feature to set drain connections to a node (e.g. during a maintenance), you must monitor the node stats for connection details.
+.. note:: When using this feature to set drain connections to a node (such as during a maintenance), you must monitor the node stats for connection details.
 See `Show node statistics`_ for more.

-.. note:: Request Body is optional for the delete operation.
+.. note:: The request body is optional for the disable operation.

 ::